Nova Scotia Highway 101: History

 Highway twinning is expected to Coldbrook within the foreseeable future, as well as most new developments seeing design which accommodates future twinning.

-There is an exit currently being built for Cambridge, Kings County, Nova Scotia, which will provide access to Trunk 1 in the current 15-kilometre gap between exits 14 and 15.
+There is an exit currently being built for Cambridge, which will provide access to Trunk 1 in the current 15-kilometre gap between exits 14 and 15.
 This interchange will be a diamond configuration with roundabouts and an overpass to accommodate future twinning of Highway 101.
 A controlled-access collector road is proposed to connect the interchange with Trunk 1 to the South at a roundabout, Annapolis Valley First Nation at the interchange, and Brooklyn Street to the North.